 - A PRC sovereign fund on the project financing facility of RMB 1.4 billion in connection with the design, construction, financing, development, implementation, commissioning and operation of the Samarkand Tourism Centre in Uzbekistan to be used in connection with the 2022 Shanghai Cooperation Organisation Summit in Samarkand – the historic town and cross-road of Silk Route.

-- A syndicate of PRC and international banks in connection with five project financing facilities with an aggregate value of US$450 million to the subsidiaries of Goldwind for the development of five wind power projects with an aggregate 374.65 megawatts in Argentina, accounting for more than 40 percent of the total wind power capacity of Argentina.
-This deal was awarded “Projects & Energy Deal of the Year 2020” at the China Law & Practice Awards.
+- A syndicate of PRC and international banks on the five project financing facilities with an aggregate value of US$450 million to the subsidiaries of Goldwind for the development of five wind power projects with an aggregate 374.65 megawatts in Argentina, accounting for more than 40 percent of the total wind power capacity of Argentina.
+This deal was awarded “Projects & Energy Deal of the Year 2020” at the China Law & Practice.

-- A syndicate of PRC and international banks at the pre-bid phase in connection with a US$550 million soft mini perm project financing facility for the development of the 750 MW Al Kharsaah solar project in Qatar.
+- A syndicate of PRC and international banks at the pre-bid phase on a US$550 million soft mini perm project financing facility for the development of the 750 MW Al Kharsaah solar project in Qatar.

-- China Exim Bank in connection with the financing of the development of an international airport in Benin.
+- China Exim Bank on the financing of the development of an international airport in Benin.

-- Asian Development Bank in a US$200 million A Loan and B Loan to Beijing Capital in connection with the construction and management of wastewater treatment facilities in China.
+- Asian Development Bank on a US$200 million A Loan and B Loan to Beijing Capital in connection with the construction and management of wastewater treatment facilities in China.

-- Asian Development Bank in connection with the China Water Environment Group Limited integrated river and lake rehabilitation project.
+- Asian Development Bank on the China Water Environment Group Limited integrated river and lake rehabilitation project.

 - China Exim Bank in the development of the Souapiti hydropower project and Kaleta hydropower project, both located in Guinea.
 This project adopted an innovative and complex structure of a hybrid sovereign loan and project finance and required the amendment of Guinean local legislation.

-- A major Chinese EPC contractor in relation to its role as concessionaire, sponsor and shareholder in tollroad projects located in Kenya.
+- A major Chinese EPC contractor on its role as concessionaire, sponsor and shareholder in tollroad projects located in Kenya.

-- A major Chinese EPC contractor as investor and EPC Contractor in connection with its potential investment in Ramu II hydro project in Papua New Guinea.
+- A major Chinese EPC contractor as investor and EPC Contractor on its potential investment in Ramu II hydro project in Papua New Guinea.

-- A Chinese sovereign fund and a major PRC telecommunications company in connection with the investment in a public private partnership project for building, operating and transferring of a fibre-optic network in Kazakhstan.
+- A Chinese sovereign fund and a major PRC telecommunications company on the investment in a public private partnership project for building, operating and transferring of a fibre-optic network in Kazakhstan.

 - A PRC Sovereign Fund on a US$200 million equity investment in Baiyin International Investment Limited, a subsidiary of Baiyin Nonferrous Group Co., Ltd on certain platinum mining project in South Africa.

-- A major Chinese SOE in connection with the development of an approximately US$260 million highway project in Bangladesh.
+- A major Chinese SOE on the development of an approximately US$260 million highway project in Bangladesh.

-- A major Chinese SOE in connection with the development of a railway project in Guinea.
+- A major Chinese SOE on the development of a railway project in Guinea.

-- A major Chinese SOE as investor and EPC Contractor in connection with the development of Terminal Poruario Sao Luis in Brazil.
+- A major Chinese SOE as investor and EPC Contractor on the development of Terminal Poruario Sao Luis in Brazil.

-- China Water Affairs Group Limited in connection with an equity investment by the International Finance Corporation of up to HK$155 million.
+- China Water Affairs Group Limited on an equity investment by the International Finance Corporation of up to HK$155 million.